tomasmark79/DotNameCppFree/README.md

 ## Overview

-DotName C++ Template is a comprehensive, modern C++ project template designed for cross-platform development in Visual Studio Code.
-The template provides a robust foundation for both standalone executables and libraries, incorporating industry best practices and modern build tools.
+DotName C++ Template is a comprehensive and modern foundation for cross-platform development in C++.
+This template provides a robust infrastructure suitable for both standalone applications and libraries, integrating best practices and tools used in professional software development.
+The extended Pro version further offers complete capabilities for efficient work in Visual Studio Code, ensuring high flexibility and comfort when creating high-quality software solutions.

 In the Free 🚀 Edition Template, the framework provides comprehensive, essential C++ source code and configuration settings to ensure a successful project build.